BrendanKelowna/Snackbar-Alert-Mui/README.md

 # Snack Bar Alert

-A react component and context or state to display to display alerts or messages.
+A react component, context and state to display to display alerts or messages.

 ## Dependencies